lkhilton/ONTtranscripts/README.md

 ## Reference files

-Place a whole genome fasta file in `ref`.
+Place or symlink a whole genome fasta file in `ref`.
 I used an hg19 build.

 Generate a minimap index file: `minimap2 -d GRCh37-lite.mmi GRCh37-lite.fa`